Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Price: Free for photos

-The Sutton’s apple pie is hand made in the kitchen on site, with apples taken straight from their real working apple orchard.
-Even the pastry is made on site.
-Sutton pies are so popular that they cook up to 800 kgs of apples onsite every week!
+Sutton’s apple pie is hand-made in the kitchen on-site, with apples taken straight from their real working apple orchard.
+Even the pastry is made on-site.
+Sutton pies are so popular that they cook up to 800 kg of apples onsite every week!

-There are plenty of other delicious apple products to try at the Suttons Juice Factory and Cidery Cafe too, like juice, cider and preserves, or you can purchase from their store and take your goods home to eat later.
+There are plenty of other delicious apple products to try at the Suttons Juice Factory and Cidery Cafe, too, like juice, cider, and preserves.
+You can also purchase from their store and take your goods home to eat later.

 And before you leave be sure to pop your head in the window and see Dave Sutton using the machine peeling apples.